-- Steel-cut oats: While we regularly promote a high-protein, grain-free diet for your husky, steel-cut oats are of course a grain, but they are a low-glycemic grain, meaning they have a slow and steady impact on blood sugar levels.
-Oats are also rich in B-vitamins, minerals and dietary fiber, so unlike many grains, they are not empty calories.
+- Steel-cut oats: While we regularly promote a high-protein, grain-free diet for your husky, steel-cut oats are, of course, a grain, but they are a low-glycemic grain, meaning they have a slow and steady impact on blood sugar levels.
+Oats are also rich in B-vitamins, minerals, and dietary fibre, so they are not empty calories, unlike many grains.

-- Peas: Quality source of carbohydrates and naturally high in fibre, but also high in protein and therefore must be considered when calculating the meat content of the product.
+- Peas: A quality source of carbohydrates and naturally high in fibre, but also high in protein and therefore, must be considered when calculating the meat content of the product.

 Other noteworthy ingredients:

-- Whole eggs: Yet another quality source of animal protein and contain selenium, vitamin D, B6, B12 and minerals such as zinc, iron and copper.
+- Whole eggs: Yet another quality source of animal protein contains selenium, vitamin D, B6, B12 and minerals such as zinc, iron and copper.

 - Botanical Inclusions:

 - Chicory root 500 mg/kg

 Like Orijen, Acana uses only locally sourced ingredients, which is a huge plus to the health-conscious pet owner.
 Unfortunately, the ingredient quality of imported ingredients is generally lower.
 Acana is baked using fresh, preservative-free ingredients from their kitchens in Alberta, Canada.
 Acana is a great alternative to Orijen for huskies who find it too rich.
 Acana is also a cheaper alternative, although not as high in protein.
 Have you tried Acana Sport and Agility?
 What was your experience?